doars/doars/packages/interpret/README.md

 # @doars/interpret

-Interpret a subset JavaScript expression without using the [`eval` function](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/eval) or [`Function` constructor](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Function/Function).
+Interpret a subset of JavaScript expressions without using the [`eval` function](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/eval) or [`Function` constructor](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Function/Function).
 Allowing it to be used in combination with a strict [Content Security Policy](https://developer.mozilla.org/docs/Web/HTTP/Headers/Content-Security-Policy) that does not contain the `unsafe-eval` option.

 The interpreter is written for the [@doars/doars library](https://doars.js.org), but can be used elsewhere as well.
 The features it support are meant to be simple and not allow for much complexity similar to what a formulae in a spreadsheet can do.